-- 11.364 In terms of educational provision, new primary education facilities will be required on-site, as a new school and/or as an expansion to St John's Mosley Common Primary School which lies adjacent to the site, unless it is determined by the Council that this provision is not needed.
-A financial contribution will be required to meet the demand generated by secondary pupils. - 11.365 Honksford Brook, which is classed as a main river, crosses the site and should be regarded as a priority green infrastructure asset.
+- 11.420 In terms of educational provision, new primary education facilities will be required on-site, as a new school and/or as an expansion to St John's Mosley Common Primary School which lies adjacent to the site, unless it is determined by the Council that this provision is not needed.
+A financial contribution will be required to meet the demand generated by secondary pupils. - 11.421 Honksford Brook, which is classed as a main river, crosses the site and should be regarded as a priority green infrastructure asset.
 As such the habitat corridor should be protected and enhanced.
-Given its size, the site has potential to create significant volumes of runoff if infiltration is not possible.
-This will be mitigated through the safeguarding of land as flood storage areas within the allocation and through the provision of sustainable drainage systems as appropriate. - 11.366 In order to ensure that a co-ordinated approach is taken to the delivery of this site, a masterplan will need to be prepared and agreed by the Council.
+Given its size, the site has potential to create significant volumes of run-off if infiltration is not possible.
+This will be mitigated through the safeguarding of land as flood storage areas within the allocation and through the provision of sustainable drainage systems as appropriate. - 11.422 In order to ensure that a co-ordinated approach is taken to the delivery of this site, a masterplan will need to be prepared and agreed by the Council.
 The design and layout will need to be informed by relevant site investigations, an archaeological assessment, the presence of priority habitats and other constraints and opportunities provided by the site.
-In accordance with Policy JP-G1, aA robust landscaped boundary will need to be provided to the north of the site to limit its impact on the adjacent open countryside in the Green Belt.
-The development will also be required to provide easements for the gas pipeline that crosses the western part of the site.

-New paragraph - Where land is to be removed from the Green Belt, national policy seeks compensatory improvements to the environmental quality and accessibility of remaining Green Belt land.
+In accordance with Policy JP-G1, a robust landscaped boundary will need to be provided to the north of the site to limit its impact on the adjacent open countryside in the Green Belt. - 11.423 Where land is to be removed from the Green Belt, national policy seeks compensatory improvements to the environmental quality and accessibility of remaining Green Belt land.
 Potential enhancement projects have been identified in the Stage 2 Greater Manchester Green Belt Study - Identification of Opportunities to Enhance the Beneficial use of the Greater Manchester Green Belt (2020).

-New paragraph - The allocation is wholly within a Mineral Safeguarding Area for brickclay and surface coal as defined in the Greater Manchester Joint Minerals Development Plan.
+11.424 The allocation is wholly within a Mineral Safeguarding Area for brickclay and surface coal as defined in the Greater Manchester Joint Minerals Development Plan.
 The need for extraction prior to development commencing will be assessed against policies of that minerals plan (or any subsequent minerals plan) to ensure that specific mineral resources of local or national importance are not unnecessarily sterilised.

-Policy JP Allocation 36: Pocket Nook
+Policy JP Allocation 33: Pocket Nook

-Picture 11.52 JPA 36 Pocket Nook
+Picture 11.50 JPA 33 Pocket Nook

-- Be in accordance with a comprehensive masterplan that is agreed with by the Council and is effectively informed by an archaeological assessment and other constraints.
+- Be in accordance with a comprehensive masterplan that is agreed by the Council.
 This will include the need for an infrastructure phasing and delivery strategy in accordance with Policy JP-D1; - 2.
-Safeguard a north-south corridor towards the west of the site allocation for the potential construction of High Speed 2 Rail; - 3.
-Deliver around 600 homes; including affordable housing in accordance with local policy requirements. including aAround 75 of these homes should be to the west of the proposed-safeguarded HS2 route on land accessed from Rowan Avenue;
+Safeguard a north-south corridor towards the west of the site allocation for the potential construction of High Speed 2 Rail130; - 3.
+Deliver around 600 homes, including affordable housing in accordance with local policy requirements.
+Around 75 of these homes should be to the west of the safeguarded HS2 route on land accessed from Rowan Avenue;